University of Helsinki, Erik Castrén Institute of International Law and Human Rights

 The grantee will be affiliated with the Faculty of Law, the Erik Castrén Institute of International Law and Human Rights (ECI), at the University of Helsinki, Finland.
 The appointee’s duties will include conducting original research, publishing academic and non-academic articles, as well participating in other activities at the Faculty of Law and ECI.
 In addition to independent research work, the grant funded researcher must be able to work in a team with the other group members in order to follow the overarching project research plan.
 Our working language is English.

-We are looking for a colleague with a completed and relevant doctoral degree (social sciences, law, or related discipline).
+We are looking for a colleague with a completed and relevant doctoral degree (social sciences, law, or related inter-disciplinary field, such as environmental peacebuilding).
 The position requires the ability and motivation to conduct independent scientific research.
-Furthermore, we are looking for a colleague who:
+Furthermore, we are looking for a colleague who can demonstrate that they:

 - Participates in international academic networks and conferences

-- Engages in interdisciplinary scholarship between the fields of social science and international law (environmental law or other) or related relevant disciplines.
+- Engages in interdisciplinary scholarship between the fields of social science and international law (environmental law, or other) or related relevant fields, for instance environmental peacebuilding.

-- Demonstrates collegiality and professionalism (peer support/peer feedback/international cooperation)
+- Demonstrates collegiality and professionalism (peer support/ peer feedback/ international cooperation/professional correspondence)

 - Has excellent and clear English communication skills

-Please, send your application as a single pdf file to Freek van der Vet, firstname.lastname@example.org by 14 August 2020, 12:00 (Helsinki time).
+Please, send your application as a single pdf file to Freek van der Vet, email@example.com, by 31 January 2021, 23:00 (Helsinki time).
 Your email subject should say: “Application Grant Funded Researcher Toxic Crimes Project, followed by your full name.
 Your single pdf file application includes three parts (written in English):

-- A 1-2-page application letter written by the applicant, indicating the applicant’s motivation, their research record, and expertise related to the research field
+- A 1-2-page application letter written by the applicant, indicating the applicant’s motivation to work with us, their research record, and expertise related to the research field

 - A curriculum vitae, including a list of publications